Nikko Walking Tour

 Nikko, Japan

-Nikko is home to the mausoleum of Tokugawa Ieyasu, the founder of the Tokugawa shogunate that ruled Japan for 250 years.
-The Toshogu shrine complex — unlike almost anything else in Japan — is an explosion of gold leaf, carved animals, and polychrome decoration set among 600-year-old cedar trees.
-The famous carving of the three wise monkeys ('see no evil, hear no evil, speak no evil') is here.
+Nikko is home to the mausoleum of Tokugawa Ieyasu, the founder of the Tokugawa shogunate that ruled Japan for 250 years from 1603 to 1868.
+The Toshogu shrine complex, rebuilt to its current lavish state by Ieyasu's grandson Iemitsu in 1636 using 15,000 artisans over two years, is unlike almost anything else in Japan: while most Japanese sacred architecture favors restraint and natural wood, Toshogu is an explosion of gold leaf, carved and painted animals, lacquered surfaces, and polychrome decoration set among cryptomeria (Japanese cedar) trees that are over 600 years old.
+The complex contains over 5,000 individual carvings, and the famous panel of the three wise monkeys ('see no evil, hear no evil, speak no evil') adorning the Sacred Stable is merely one of dozens of remarkable sculptural ensembles.
+The surrounding mountains offer dramatic natural scenery, with Lake Chuzenji, the thundering Kegon Falls, and the winding Irohazaka road (48 hairpin turns) providing a counterpoint to the ornate religious architecture below.

-Roamee Pro, also known as Roamee, offers a free self-guided Nikko walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Nikko walking tour with audio narration.
 Use it to explore Toshogu Shrine, Three Wise Monkeys, Shinkyo Bridge, plus hidden gems like Kanmangafuchi Abyss and Lake Chuzenji without booking a group tour.

-This Nikko walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Nikko.
+This Nikko walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Nikko.
 Start with Toshogu Shrine and Three Wise Monkeys, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest